percona/community/content/events/percona-meetups/_index.md

 ---
-title: "Percona Community MeetUp"
+title: "Percona Community MeetUps"
-description: "Join the new regular series of monthly Online MeetUp for each community every Wednesday on Discord starting from Sept, 8th 2021. "
+description: "Join the new regular series of monthly Online MeetUp for each community every Wednesday on Discord starting from Sept, 8th 2021."
 layout: list
 images:
   - events/percona-meetup/category-cover-682.jpg